-This little oddity features the future US President, Ronald Reagan, and wife Nancy in a B-movie of the kind that disappeared shortly thereafter.
-It is more a historical curiosity than entertainment, but for that reason alone is watchable if you are in the mood.
+"Hellcats of the Navy" (1957), directed by Nathan Juran, is a little oddity because it features the future US President, Ronald Reagan, and wife Nancy Davis.
+This is a classic B-movie of the kind that disappeared shortly thereafter (though the term is still applied to unpretentious films).
+"Hellcats of the Navy" thus is more important as a historical curiosity than entertainment, but for that reason alone is watchable if you are in the mood.

 Fleet Admiral Chester Nimitz, who basically ran the overall sea and land war against Japan in the central Pacific as well as being the direct Commander of all US Naval forces there, makes a few brief introductory remarks in full uniform about how important the submarine force was in defeating Japan.
 It's odd to see such an important historical figure in a film which is barely a step above a TV movie, but he lends an air of prestige that serves the film well.
 Perhaps he was a friend of Ronnie (who did a lot of wartime films for the government) and wanted to do him a favor, or was just very interested in reasonably realistic sub movies (he spent a lot of time in them during his youth).